Transfer of quantum game strategies: Introduction

-All of this setup culminates in Section \ref{s_perfstrats}, where we restrict our attention to the transfer of perfect strategies for various types of quantum games.
-This application employs SQNS correlations as strategies for the ${\rm t}$-homomorphism and isomorphism games between quantum non-local games, when utilizing the framework of generalized homomorphisms of quantum hypergraphs as introduced in \cite[Section 3]{gt_two}.
-A characterization of when perfect strategy transfer is possible between games when the first leg is classical while the second is quantum, along with when both are rank-one quantum games or implication games are included (see \cite{cjpp, tt} for relevant introductions).
-Furthermore, we also focus on the transfer of strategies between \textit{concurrent} quantum games- a class of quantum game first introduced in \cite{synch_bhtt} and further developed in \cite{bhtt, tt}.
+The last section features the other main focus of the paper, wherein we investigate our new QNS correlations leading up to an operator system characterization for each subclass (similar to those obtained in \cite{lmprsstw, tt} and \cite[Section 7]{gt_one}).
+Using these results, we also focus on the transfer of strategies between \textit{concurrent} quantum games--- a class of quantum game first introduced in \cite{synch_bhtt} and further developed in \cite{bhtt, tt}.
 As a proposed quantization of the class of synchronous games, and analogous to the adaptation of the synchronicity condition for classical game homomorphisms which necessitated the definition of \textit{jointly synchronous} correlations in \cite[Section 8]{gt_one}, we define \textit{jointly tracial} SQNS correlations in this section.
-A tracial characterization of jointly tracial correlations is contained in Theorem \ref{joint_tracial_strategies_thm} (in the same vein as the characterizations established in \cite{hmps}, \cite{synch_bhtt} and \cite{bhtt}), and Theorem \ref{simulated_tracial} shows that these are the right subclass of SQNS correlations to use for transferring tracial correlations.
+A tracial characterization of jointly tracial correlations is contained in Theorem \ref{joint_tracial_strategies_thm} (in the same vein as the characterizations established in \cite{synch_bhtt}, \cite{bhtt} and \cite{hmps}), and Theorem \ref{simulated_tracial} shows that these are the right subclass of SQNS correlations to use for transferring tracial correlations.
 Thus, the transfer of strategies for quantum games developed within specializes to the concurrent case.
 Finally, initial connections between the transfer of concurrent/tracial strategies and traces on canonically associated $*$-algebras and ${\rm C}^{*}$-algebras for concurrent games are discussed.